Skip to Content

 Brown/Dark Hair

-If you have brown hair with red undertones, consider adding a green-hued toner for optimal neutralization.
+If you have brown hair with red undertones, a green-based toner can help neutralize the redness to create a cooler, neutral brown.

 Red/Auburn Hair